Balint817/IronSearch/README.md

 # IronSearch
-## Installation (not yet available)
+## Installation
-- Download IronSearch.dll and place it your Mods directory
-- Download PythonExpressionManager.dll and place it in your UserLibs directory
-- Download [IronPython 3.4.2](https://github.com/IronLanguages/ironpython3/releases/download/v3.4.2/IronPython.3.4.2.zip) and extract it to your UserLibs folder
+- Direct installation is not yet available, but you can clone the repository and build it locally.
+- (or, psst, you can fill out the form to get a download link for the latest stable pre-release!)

 ## Feedback
 [Feedback form](https://docs.google.com/forms/d/e/1FAIpQLSevUpaUqkwmkfr6L4F5Zwsc9esofrMk3-MytSN0MSmHZSZhow/viewform)
 **For reporting bugs, open a GitHub Issue!
 The form is only for feedback.**
-(And currently, the "feedback form" is just a pre-release form lol)

 ## Usage
 The documentation can be found [here](DOC.md).

 ## Credits
-- The Empress of Medium Potatoes
+- The Empress of Potatoes
 - The Star of Wynter
 - The Devil's Agent
 - The Wheel of Fortune 2026